fabric8io/fabric8/docs/setupOpenShift.md

 ### Other approaches

-If you are not on Linux then we recommend using Vagrant:
+If you are not on Linux then you could try using OpenShift's vagrant image:

 * [Start OpenShift V3 using OpenShift's Vagrant image](openShiftVagrant.html)

-You can try using Docker too:
+For 2.0.x releases we used to recommend using a bash script with docker:

 * [Start OpenShift V3 using Docker](openShiftDocker.html)